Paul-Geppert/t4g_proposal_backend/README.md

 - no authorization, authentication, no user management
 - PDF and XML generation relies on templates, maybe a dynamic generation is more useful
 - data validation is performed in frontend only
+  - the same data validation as in easy-Online needs to be implemented to assure correct XML data
 - content (questions, order of questions, example data, ...) is hardcoded in frontend
   - it should come from the backend
   - that way a better and simpler data validation and PDF/XML generation is possible

+For a future implementation consider to get in contact with the DLR *(Deutsches Zentrum für Luft und Raumfahrt)* to discuss getting access to their API.

 Find a document which addresses this problems and proposes a solution when implementing the real system here:
 \<link will be added soon>